kooitt/CW2024/Readme.md

   - Plays explosion animations for enemies and bosses.
   - Supports callback functions to execute code after animations finish.
   - Uses `Timeline` and `KeyFrame` for frame-based animations.
+  - **New Addition**: `playLevelUpRelative` method to allow level-up animations to follow the player's position.

 ### 2. `SoundComponent` (in `com.example.demo.components` package)